cebe/pdfpc-latex-notes/README.md

 Behavior will be the same but it will additionally write notes to file in pdfpc readable format.

-When running for example `pdflatex` you will end up with an additional `.pdfpc` file that will automatically be recognized by pdfpc and displays your notes nicely in the notes section on your controll screen.
+When running for example `pdflatex` you will end up with an additional `.pdfpc` file that will automatically be recognized by pdfpc and displays your notes nicely in the notes section on your control screen.

 Anything not working yet?